ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/variance/covariance.md

 > Notice that with delegates, you typically register the delegate directly against its actual type - the
 > 'service type' for the registration is exactly the same as the delegate type itself.

 ## Enumerables

 Single-service scenarios like the `MyBase`/`MyDerived` example above are less common in the IOC world.
-The most common example is with `IEnumerable<T>` functionality - where an application has several registrations for concrete types which all happen to share a common base or interface, and your application wants to be able to resolve them all automatically by that base or interface (without requiring that they are registered against it).
+The most common example is with `IEnumerable<T>` functionality - where an application has several registrations for concrete types which all happen to share a common base or interface, and your application wants to be able to resolve them all automatically by that base or interface whilst still also needing to be able to resolve them by their concrete types.

+Clearly, without covariance, this could be achieved by creating two separate registrations for the same type - one for the conorete type and one for the common base/interface.

+However, since `IEnumerable<T>` is covariant, any registration that implements or is derived from the `T` really should be *automatically* identified and included in the enumerable.

 Rezolver's automatic [enumerable handling](../enumerables.md) supports this without any effort from you: